-Of the five-six areas of contamination in the Basin, the BPOU is considered the most significant because of the geographic size and degree of contamination.
+Of the six areas of contamination in the Basin, the BPOU is considered the most significant because of the geographic size and degree of contamination.
 For this reason USEPA prioritized this area for investigation back in the late 1980's.
-Located in eastern Los Angeles County and covering 10 square miles, the BPOU includes portions of the cities of Azusa, Irwindale, Baldwin Park and West Covina.
+Located in eastern Los Angeles County and covering 10 square miles, the BPOU includes portions of the cities of Azusa, Industry, Irwindale, Baldwin Park, West Covina and the unincorporated areas in Los Angeles County.
 The area of groundwater contamination is more than 8 miles long and 1 mile wide, reflecting multiple, commingled groundwater contaminant plumes.
 By 1994, there was a general consensus on the technical approach including a financial arrangement whereby sales from the water produced by the treatment plant would be used to offset the costs of the project.
 However, just as designs were being prepared, the discovery of new contaminants prompted a complete reevaluation of cleanup plans.